akeeb2002/beginnerpythonprojects/README.md

-Some beginner level python projects i worked on to help and get used to python
+Some beginner level projects i worked on to help me get used to python